Zenika/zenika-career-paths-framework/paths/posture.md

 The Posture path focuses on personnal capacities.

 _Posure_ is may be the most difficult to explain, as it's covered largelly in the litterature, and the word have so many meaning depending on the author.
+So, we tried to clarify what we call _posture_ in our context.

-_Posture_ is our ability to use different techniques to bring a team or an individual to a certain targeted state.
+_Posture_ is our ability to use different techniques to bring a team or an individual to a certain targeted state or to reach a pre-defined objective.

-However, they always require the same strong foundation to steer teams:
+However, this requires the same strong foundation :
-- Ability to listen
+- Ability to listen and learn
-- Ability to teach and learn
+- Ability to teach and explain
 - Ability to empower and contribute
 - Ability to summarize and took decision
 - Ability to set up feedback loops and other communication channels